 Ticket Required by November 6th, 2014: Invitees traditionally submit a ‘ticket of admission’ in the form of a short paper (10-15 pages) on the discussion group topic.
 The ticket is more an informal exchange of views than a formal paper.
 Formal papers are not required.
 We will post tickets on a secure page linked to the workshop website so that participants will have access to them prior to the meeting.

-Submitting a Ticket: Please submit your tickets as email attachments to Professor Schwartz for program planning and to Pam Hollenhorst, Associate Director, Institute for Legal Studies, for posting on the secure website.
+Submitting a Ticket: Please submit your tickets as email attachments to Professor David Schwartz for program planning and to Pam Hollenhorst, Associate Director, Institute for Legal Studies, for posting on the secure website.

 Link to Tickets (Access Restricted) Tickets will be posted as they arrive, and participants will receive the log-in and password required to access this site.
+All tickets have been uploaded.

 Hotel Block -- Release date October 20th: Lowell Inn and Conference Center, 610 Langdon Street.
 To reserve online, paste this event-specific URL into your browser window: